A Comprehensive Biographical Analysis

 And, in 1736, John was assigned to lay out the dividing line between the Carolinas.
 See History of The Old Cheraws.

-John Dunn and Frances were living in a Common Law union, which was prohibited, but was not being stringently enforced, in North Carolina.
+John Dunn and Frances were living in a common-law union, which was prohibited, but was not being stringently enforced, in North Carolina.
 It was only permitted if one person was sick and dying.
 Rape was a capital offense, so, from 1736, to 1739, while among the Royal Governors, and while briefly residing in South Carolina, John wrote a Will, claiming he was sick, and expecting to die.
 It was strictly formality.

 From Feb.
 1736 - Jun.
 1736, May 1737 - Sept.
 1737, Feb.
 1738 - Sep.
 1739, Gov. Johnston's Executive Council met in Newton, on Cape Fear, to address the issues regarding original land patents, and the division line between the Carolinas.